-- 11.3 Good up to date record keeping of concerns and action taken with discussions and justifiable decision making is essential for two main reasons: - It helps schools identify causes for concern at an early stage.
+11.3 Good up to date record keeping of concerns and action taken with discussions and justifiable decision making is essential for two main reasons:

+- It helps schools identify causes for concern at an early stage.
 Often it is only when a number of seemingly minor issues are seen as a whole, that a pattern can be seen indicating safeguarding or child protection concern. - It helps schools monitor and manage their safeguarding practices and provides evidence of robust and effective safeguarding policy and practice

-- 11.4 We follow the principles of effective record keeping with information being kept confidential and stored securely.
+11.4 We follow the principles of effective record keeping with information being kept confidential and stored securely.
 Our records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved.
-We record any action taken, decisions reached and the outcome. - 11.5 We make a record of a concern, suspicion or allegation at the time of or as soon as possible after the event.
+We record any action taken, decisions reached and the outcome.

+11.5 We make a detailed record of a concern, discussion suspicion or allegation at the time of or as soon as possible after the event.
 Any member of staff receiving a disclosure of abuse from a child or young person, or noticing signs or symptoms of possible abuse in a child or young person, will make a written record within the hour recording the disclosure using the child's own words, what was said or seen and the location both of the abuse and the disclosure.
-Dates and times of events should be recorded as accurately as possible, together with a note of when the record was made. - 11.6A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
-The child should not be examined intimately, or pictures taken of any injuries/marks (unless requested by statutory services). - 11.7 All records will be signed and dated clearly with the name of the signatory clearly printed. - 11.8 When a child has made a disclosure, the member of staff/volunteer will: - Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school. - Not destroy the original notes in case they are needed by a court - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Record statements and observations rather than interpretations or assumptions - Distinguish fact from opinion - 11.9 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records. - 11.10 All records of a child protection nature (handwritten or typed) are given to the DSL (or for online records a digital alert) before the end of the working day.
-These should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file. - 11.11 No copies will be retained by the member of staff or volunteer
+Dates and times of events will be recorded as accurately as possible, together with a note of when the record was made.
+A clear defensible decision on action that will be recorded included if a referral or not was made to other services (such as Childrens social care or PREVENT)

+11.6A record is made of any visible marks or injuries to a child that give cause for concern, this will also be completed on a body map.
+The child should not be examined intimately, or pictures taken of any injuries/marks (unless requested by statutory services).

+11.7 All records will be signed and dated clearly with the name of the signatory clearly printed.

+11.8 When a child has made a disclosure, the member of staff/volunteer will:

+- Make brief notes as soon as possible after the conversation using the appropriate form utilised by the school. - Not destroy the original notes in case they are needed by a court - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Record statements and observations rather than interpretations or assumptions - Distinguish fact from opinion

+11.9 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records.

+11.10 All records of a child protection nature (handwritten or typed) are given to the DSL (or for online records a digital alert) before the end of the working day.
+These should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file.

+11.11 No copies will be retained by the member of staff or volunteer